-Abstract-Current digital payment solutions are extremely fragile when compared to traditional cash.
-Their critical dependency on an online service used to perform and validate transactions is a weakness by design.
-The entire digital payment solution is void and useless if this service is unreachable.
-This leads to financial exclusion for users in areas with unreliable network coverage.
+Abstract-Current digital payment solutions are extremely fragile and offer less privacy than traditional cash.
+Their critical dependency on an online service used to perform and validate transactions makes them void if this service is unreachable.
 Moreover, no transaction can be executed during server malfunctions or power outages.
-The latter scenario will occur more frequently as climate change increases the likelihood of extreme weather, leading to more power outages.
-Another problem with today's digital payment options is their lack of privacy.
-This is an inherent result of their account-based design.
-People desire more privacy regarding their financial decisions as seen by the rise in popularity and adoption of cryptocurrencies.
-This weakens the influence that central banks have on economic policies.
-The critical dependency and lack of privacy can be resolved with a Central Bank Digital Currency that can be used offline, similar to cash.
+Due to climate change, the likelihood of extreme weather increases.
+As extreme weather is a major cause of power outages, the frequency of power outages is expected to increase.
+The lack of privacy is an inherent result of their account-based design or the use of a public ledger.
+The critical dependency and lack of privacy can be resolved with a Central Bank Digital Currency that can be used offline.
 This thesis proposes a design and a first implementation for an offline-first digital euro.
-The protocol uses transferable tokens and offers complete privacy during transactions using zeroknowledge proofs.
-Furthermore, transactions can be executed offline without an active third party and retroactive doublespending detection is facilitated.
+The protocol offers complete privacy during transactions using zero-knowledge proofs.
+Furthermore, transactions can be executed offline without third parties and retroactive double-spending detection is facilitated.
 To protect the users' privacy, but also guard against money laundering, we have added the following privacy-guarding mechanism.
 The bank and trusted third parties for law enforcement must collaborate to decrypt transactions, revealing the digital pseudonym used in the transaction.
 Importantly, the transaction can be decrypted without decrypting prior transactions attached to the digital euro.
 The protocol has a working initial implementation showcasing its usability and demonstrating functionality.
-Possible extensions to the protocol would be to use EBSI services at endpoints to identify users with a passport-grade level of identification for more secure Know-Your-Customer principles.

-I. INTRODUCTION
+I. Introduction